express42/ansible-repertory/README.md

 The mastery of the ensemble is determined by the quantity and quality of plays performed.
 Repertory is created to comprise everything needed for server infrastructure of any level and complexity.

+## Basic principles
+* Playbook per application
+* All variables should be defined in environments' vars files

 # Directory structure

 * `environments/` - root directory for environments